-It’s that time of year to start using up those bumper crop of garden veggies and you, my friend, are going to learn how to make quick pickled cucumbers and red onion.
+It’s that time of year to start using up that bumper crop of garden veggies and you, my friend, are going to learn how to make quick pickled cucumbers and red onion.

 Or just pickles, as I like to call them.